jneidel/setup-webpack/readme.md

 Unit: `plugin`

-Reloads browers windows connected on given port after webpack rebuilt the resources.
+Reloads brower windows connected on a given port, after webpack has rebuilt.

 The proxy as well as the port are using localhost.